Las Médulas: Mining technique

+The third method will have outdone the achievements of the Giants.
+By means of galleries driven for long distances the mountains are mined by the light of lamps—the spells of work are also measured by lamps, and the miners do not see daylight for many months.

+The name for this class of mines is arrugiae; also cracks give way suddenly and crush the men who have been at work, so that it actually seems less venturesome to try to get pearls and purple-fishes out of the depth of the sea: so much more dangerous have we made the earth!

 Pliny also describes the methods used to wash the ores using smaller streams on riffle tables to enable the heavy gold particles to be collected.
-Detailed discussion of the methods of underground mining follows, once the alluvial placer deposits had been exhausted and the mother lode sought and discovered.
+Detailed discussion follows of the methods of underground mining, used once the alluvial placer deposits had been exhausted and the mother lode sought and discovered.
 Many such deep mines have been found in the mountains around Las Médulas.
 Mining would start with the building of aqueducts and tanks above the mineral veins, and a method called hushing used to expose the veins under the overburden.

 The remains of such a system have been well studied at Dolaucothi Gold Mines, a smaller-scale site in South Wales.
 Opencast methods would be pursued by fire-setting, which involved building fires against the rock and quenching with water.
 The weakened rock could then be attacked mechanically and the debris swept away by waves of water.
 Only when all opencast work was uneconomical would the vein be pursued by tunneling and stoping.

 Pliny also stated that 20,000 Roman pounds (6,560 kg) of gold were extracted each year.
 The exploitation, involving 60,000 free workers, brought 5,000,000 Roman pounds (1,640,000 kg) in 250 years.